 1. Each team shall consist of 3 players, each playing 2 consecutive frames with each frame counting as 1 point.
 Under no circumstances shall a player be allowed to play more than 2 frames in a League or Cup match.
 This would only differ if a player was involved in the Cup deciding frame.

-3. The winning team and runner up of each of the First, Second and Third Divisions shall be promoted to the next higher Division.
-The bottom two teams of the Premier, First and Second Divisions shall be relegated.
+3. The winning team and runner up of each of the First and Second Divisions shall be promoted to the next higher Division.
+The bottom two teams of the Premier and First Divisions shall be relegated.
+Depending on the number of team entries, it may, sometimes, be necessary to leave teams in a division even though they may finish in a relegated position.
 However, it may be necessary to promote/demote more than two teams in order to balance the Divisions and this will be decided by the Management Committee.
 Any new teams will be invited to fill vacancies in Divisions as decided by the Management Committee.
 Vacancies in Divisions will be announced at the AGM as will the structure of the League Divisions for the upcoming season.
 Only teams that are represented at the AGM will be considered for the League.